The other day something rare, precious and phenomenal happened to me. I was surprised by the unexpected gift of 45 minutes to myself in the middle

 I’ve been on the self-care journey long enough though, to know that when this kind of opportunities present themselves, the best thing to do is treat myself to those things I can’t do when others are around (unless they’re my girl buddies over for a planned girlfriend pampering session).
 Loving myself enough to treat myself to kind acts that are creative, relaxing, fun or nourishing, undeniably and unfailingly always inoculate my day with the chutzpah needed to get the “should’s” done happily.

 That chutzpah is what gives me the bandwidth for more attention to detail where it makes a difference like smiley face strawberries on my son’s pancake instead of just tossed on top or putting a little elbow grease and my heart into a card for a friends’ birthday instead of buying it.

 The sweet idea of the bored jar for kids that is all the craze on Pinterest.
-It’s a fun and easy way for kids to access ideas of things to do when their bored.
-Ideas are written on popsicle sticks as opposed to having them on paper and some parents also color coded them according to categories such as things to make, do outside, do inside etc.
+It’s a fun and easy way for kids to access ideas of things to do when they’re bored.
+Ideas are written on popsicle sticks as opposed to having them on paper and some parents also color-coded them according to categories such as things to make, do outside, do inside, etc.

 A Great Model

 There are benefits to this idea over simply having these ideas on a paper such as, the stick not getting lost like a paper because they have a designated place in the jar, their more durable then the paper to wear and tear and the color-coded categories makes them easier to choose from and nice to look at.

 Today I will share with you how I took the boring jar idea and applied it to my impromptu situation to create a self-care jar!!
 I first sat down and brainstormed a list of things to treat myself to and grouped them according to increments of time from 1-5 minutes, 5-10 minutes, 10-15 minutes, 15-20 and 25+ and wrote them on popsicle sticks.
 I then color-coded them according to the time increments with different colored washi tape.